liz / elizabeth • 25 • she/her

 𖥔 ࣪ ׅׅ ࣭࣭ ࣪ ֢֢֢֢֢֢֢֢*. ੈ‧₊☕️。ᶻ 𝘇 𐰁 ˖ ࣪⭑𓂋

-my general interests♡:★music (!!!!check out my last.fm), ★critical psychology, neuropsychology, & suicide science (i talk more about this below), ★reading (litfic, post-& metamodernism, scifi, nonfiction [history, science, journals, opinion pieces, essays, theory] etc.,), ★intersectional feminism and feminist literature, ★journalling (writing, collaging), ★sweet foods, ★fashion & DIY, ★chess, ★ strength training♡ + hiking, ★puzzles / puzzle games (my love/hate relationship w/ sudoku..), ★jjba (jojolion namely) ★miffy (!!!) ★superflat art movement (yoshitomo nara, aya takano, takashi murukami) ★bass guitar & standing bass ♡
+my general interests♡:★music (!!!!check out my last.fm), ★reading (litfic, post-& metamodernism, scifi, nonfiction [history, science, journals, opinion pieces, essays, theory] etc.,), ★intersectional feminism and feminist literature, ★journalling (writing, collaging), ★sweet foods, ★fashion & DIY, ★chess, ★ strength training♡ + hiking, ★puzzles / puzzle games (my love/hate relationship w/ sudoku..), ★jjba (jojolion namely) ★miffy (!!!) ★superflat art movement (yoshitomo nara, aya takano, takashi murukami) ★bass guitar & standing bass ♡ ★critical psychology & neuropsychology with a focus on self-injury behaviour (i talk more about this below- this is smth very important to me, dm me if you want to talk more about it!),

 ⊹ ꒰ఎ♡໒꒱ ⋆゚⊹